bemilio/Receding-Horizon-GNE/README.md

 ## Receding-horizon solution of dynamic games

-This repository contains the code associated to the article [Linear-Quadratic Dynamic Games as Receding-Horizon Variational Inequalities](https://arxiv.org/submit/5818661).
+This repository contains the code associated with the article [Linear-Quadratic Dynamic Games as Receding-Horizon Variational Inequalities](https://arxiv.org/submit/5818661).
 The code contains utilities for the computation of Open-Loop Nash equilibria and Closed-Loop Nash equilibria, both in the infinite-horizon unconstrained case and the finite-horizon, constrained case.

 Dependencies: